rrovetto/Astronautics-Terminology/README.md

 ## Access
 - The file(s) is expected to be added to this repository (TBD).
 - This work is currently unsupported and pursued out-of-pocket in the author's own time.
 It is highly time-consuming and painstaking work.
-Therfore, financial support is needed to sustain and release it.
+Therefore, financial support is needed to sustain and release it.
 Please consider [donating](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/) or sponsoring by clicking the 'Sponsor' button with the pink heart icon at the top of this screen.
 The author is searching for a PhD study opportunity or employer to support doing this and [related](https://ontospace.wordpress.com) work.
 - The working catalog (in Microsoft Excel) is presently located [at this link](https://drive.google.com/file/d/1VxThyvuY_VzVl_VNan9cqTsdI6NrYWgX/view?usp=sharing)

 [Photo of catalog (MS Excel spreadsheet)](https://raw.githubusercontent.com/rrovetto/Astronautics-Terminology/master/photos/Pic_AstronauticalCatalog1.JPG)